Resting state fMRI: fMRI with DWI

 With fMRI providing functional and DWI structural information about the brain, these two imaging techniques are commonly used in conjunction to provide a holistic view of brain network interactions.
-When collected from defined ROI’s, fMRI data informs researchers of how activity (blood flow) in the brain changes over time or during a task.
-This is then bolstered through structural DWI data, which shows how individual white matter tracts connect these ROI’s.
+When collected from defined ROI's, fMRI data informs researchers of how activity (blood flow) in the brain changes over time or during a task.
+This is then bolstered through structural DWI data, which shows how individual white matter tracts connect these ROI's.
 Investigations harnessing these techniques have progressed the field of network neuroscience, by further defining groups of regions in the brain which connect both structurally (having white matter tracts pass between them), and functionally (showing similar or opposite patterns of activity over time), into brain networks like the DMN.
+Advances in topological data analysis have established a coherent statistical framework for integrating functional and structural information, represented as functional and structural brain networks with distinct topologies.

 This combined data provides unique clinical and neuropsychiatric benefit, by enabling the investigation of how brain networks are disturbed, or white matter pathways compromised, by the presence of mental illness or structural damage.
 Altered brain network connectivity has been shown across a swathe of disorders, such as Schizophrenia, Depression, Stroke, and brain tumor, underpinning their unique symptoms.